Patellar Tendinopathy

 Prevention

-The risk of this problem may be lowered by slowly increasing the length and duration of activities.
+The risk of patellar tendinopathy may be lowered by slowly increasing the length and duration of activities.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.